Reviewed Date: 11/09/2022

-As previously stated, the Alcoa, Brentwood, Bristol, Kingsport, and Maryville Fire Departments are currently accredited.
+As previously stated, the Alcoa, Brentwood, Bristol, Johnson City, Kingsport, Maryville, and Murfreesboro Fire Departments are currently accredited.
 In addition to these municipal agencies, Naval Support Activity Mid-South (a DoD fire department) in Millington is an accreditated agency.
 Germantown is a registered agency.
-Johnson City and Murfreesboro are both candidate agencies.
 These fire departments have established the path for other fire departments to follow.

 In May 2006, the Maryville Fire Department hosted the first CFAI training for fire accreditation class conducted in Tennessee.
 In the past, anyone from Tennessee who wanted to take the courses had to travel outside the state.
 Each of the three courses are one day each and were offered for three consecutive days.
 Martel Thompson, a retired fire chief from Henderson, Nev., led the Maryville course.
 Students in the class came from as far away as Alaska, Illinois, Ohio and Georgia.